StephenWattam/LWAC/doc/user/client_config.md

 ------
 This section defines which server to connect to.
 This section contains configuration for [SimpleRPC](http://stephenwattam.com/projects/simplerpc/), and supports all features it does.
 Only the salient ones are documented here.

- * `address`    --- The IP address or hostname at which to contact the server
+ * `hostname`   --- The IP address or hostname at which to contact the server
  * `port`       --- The port to use when contacting the server
  * `password`   --- Optional.
 The password to use for auth (must match server config)
  * `secret`     --- Optional.
 The encryption key to use when sending the password (must match server config)